-- If you have the Graded Premium Subsidy and you have earned at least 25 years of service as of your retirement effective date, you will qualify for the maximum subsidy.
+- If you have the graded premium subsidy (MIP Plus and Pension Plus only) and you have earned at least 25 years of service as of your retirement effective date, you will qualify for the maximum subsidy.
 If you have fewer than 25 years of earned service, you will qualify for the graded subsidy at age 60 based on your years of service as of your retirement effective date.

-- The 3 percent postretirement increase for MIP retirees will be based on the initial dollar amount of the early reduced pension amount.
+- The 3% postretirement increase for MIP retirees will be based on the initial dollar amount of the early reduced pension amount.

 - The early reduced pension calculation is performed before determining your pension amount under a survivor option or the equated plan.